What to expect from the program

 The Disability Studies program is a two-year diploma that will help you develop the skills needed to effectively work in supporting individuals with disabilities across their lifespan.
 Individuals with developmental disabilities need support in early intervention, community settings, schools, recreation, and employment opportunities.
 A skilled workforce is needed to help people with disabilities achieve their goals and effectively participate as members of the community.

 Disability service workers can work in a family or community setting in teams or independently to support individuals and their families.
 Graduates will create, implement, assess and modify plans to help utilize individuals’ strengths and abilities to increase avenues for meaningful participation in the community and society.

-This program includes 400 hours of practicum and 90 hours of community support learning.
+You’ll graduate this program with 680 hours of work experience from a practicum and 90 hours of community support learning.